-The Appalachian National Scenic Trail is perhaps the most famous hiking trail in the world.
+The Appalachian Trail is the most famous hiking trail in the world.
 It runs from Maine in the north of the United States to Georgia in the south.

 The Appalachian Trail is currently protected along more than 99 percent of its course by federal or state ownership of the land or by right-of-way.
-Annually, more than 4,000 volunteers contribute over 175,000 hours of effort.
+Annually, more than 4,000 volunteers help maintain the trail.

 In the course of its journey, the trail follows the ridgeline of the Appalachian Mountains, crossing many of its highest peaks, and running, with only a few exceptions, almost continuously through wilderness.